$0.00

 Two popular trails are the Swan River Trail and Mount Aeneas Summit Trail:

-Regardless of where you hike, don’t forget to bring bear spray and bear bells.
+Regardless of where you hike, don’t forget to bring bear spray and bear bells

-Other reading: 20 most stunning mountains in Montana
+Read also: 20 most stunning mountains in Montana

 8. Visit a local cherry orchard